pzjohnson/hairpinfinder/README.md

 # Hairpin Finder

-This program can be accessed here: http://hairpinfinder.appspot.com/
+The purpose of this program is to help humans analyze the RNA structures predicted by mfold.

-This purpose of this program is to help humans analyze the RNA structures predicted by mfold.
+It program can be accessed here: http://hairpinfinder.appspot.com/